rss2023/web-prod/_information/paperformatting.md

 the community will be better served by the paper being revised and resubmitted).

-#### Paper Length
+### Length Considerations
-For RSS 2021, no arbitrary maximum (or minimum) length is imposed on papers, but material other than the abstract, references, and the first eight pages may be considered as supplementary and will be read at the reviewer's discretion.

-The first few pages of a submission should contain a concise and lucid presentation of the merits of the paper, including a discussion of its importance, prior work, and an outline of key technical ideas and methods used to achieve the main claims.
+Since RSS 2021 has no arbitrary maximum page count, the first few pages of a submission should contain a concise and lucid presentation of the merits of the paper, including a discussion of its importance, prior work, and an outline of key technical ideas and methods used to achieve the main claims.
 The submission should also allow reviewers to